Terms of Service – The Grace Gawler Institute (GGI)

 We understand dealing with cancer is extremely traumatic and may create emotional trauma; a rollercoaster for many patients.
 With this in consideration, we suggest every effort to establish amicable dialogues between the patient and GGI whilst problems are being resolved, should be the standard.

-Since diplomatic dialogue will have been employed by the GGI in an attempt to resolve a conflict; abusive emails, negative Facebook or Google reviews, will not be tolerated and the navigation package contract will be terminated regardless of the registration date.
+Since diplomatic dialogue will have been employed by the GGI in an attempt to resolve a conflict; abusive emails, negative Facebook or Google reviews, will not be tolerated and the navigation package contract will be terminated without refund and regardless of the registration date.